TASK

 Drove alignment between stakeholders and engineering through prototyping

-Task Specifications Analysis - audit of multiple task specification documents for multiple studies to identify common logic scenarios and outliers.
+Task Specifications Analysis - I synthesized complex task specification documents for multiple studies to identify common logic scenarios and outliers (click to enlarge).

-System Logic Analysis - analysis of built-in system logic to be excluded from the scope of the conditional logic builder.
+System Logic Analysis - I led a client workshop to identify built-in system logic to be excluded from the scope of the conditional logic builder (click to enlarge).

-The detailed logic audit resulted in a list of common logic scenarios.
-Each scenario was deconstructed to explore the potential of a “Source - Operator - Value” framework for user defined logic.
+Building the Logic Framework - My detailed logic audit resulted in a list of common logic scenarios.
+I deconstructed each logic scenario to explore the “If…, then…” framework for user defined logic (click to enlarge).

 Maximizing user experience, design consistency and engineering efficiency